 We launched the #HiddenHalf campaign in summer 2017 to tackle under-diagnosis of perinatal mental illness.
 Since then, thousands of supporters have joined us to taken action across the UK to fight for better postnatal checks for new mums.

-Since then, an incredible 6,000 people signed up as #HiddenHalf supporters, over 5000 supporters have written to their MP and lots have raised the issue with a minister.
-In 2019 we’ll keep up the pressure on the governments across the UK to change the system for new mums and families.
+Since then, an incredible 14,000 people signed up as #HiddenHalf supporters, over 7,000 supporters have written to their MP and lots of MPs have raised the issue with a minister.
+We’re keeping up the pressure on the governments across the UK to change the system for new mums and families.

 A special message to supporters in Wales, Scotland and Northern Ireland